 Site of the Imperial Japanese Naval Academy (Kaigun Heigakkō)

 to train Navy officers.
-The school was moved from Tsukiji in Tokyo to this location in 1869.
-Previously, the academy was at Yokohama until 1866 and originally in
+During 1869, the academy was moved from Tsukiji in Tokyo.
+Previously, the academy was located at Yokohama until 1866 and originally Nagasaki.

-During 1943, a separate school for naval aviation was opened in Iwakuni and in 1944 another naval aviation school was established in Maizuru.
-With the threat of an amphibious landing, Eta Jima was fortified with anti-aircraft guns, defensive positions and tunnels.
-Students drilled to fight off any landing force.
-Postwar, the academy was abolished.
+During 1943, a separate school for Naval aviation was opened in Iwakuni and in 1944 another Naval Aviation School was established in Maizuru.
+During 1945, with the threat of an Allied amphibious landing on the island, Eta Jima was fortified with anti-aircraft guns, defensive positions and tunnels while students drilled to oppose any landing force.
+Postwar, the Naval Academy was abolished.

-Serves as the Officer Candidate School of the Japan Maritime Self-Defense Force.
+Eta Jima serves as the Officer Candidate School for the Japan Maritime Self-Defense Force (JMSDF).

 Cadet Residence Hall